 Of course, if you aren’t comfortable working your air conditioner, you should always reach out to a residential HVAC professional.

-One of the first things you can check is whether your thermostat is set correctly.
+It may sound simple, but one of the first things you should check is whether your thermostat is set correctly.
 If you haven’t updated your winter settings yet, your thermostat may not be telling your AC system to turn on.
+Modern smart thermostats can help to alleviate this problem by letting you create seasonal schedules that adjust automatically.

 A blocked air filter can cause your air conditioning system to malfunction and blow warm air.
 Luckily, this is an extremely easy fix.
 Remove your filter, inspect it for debris, and replace it if necessary.
 In most cases, it’s recommended that you replace dirty filters every three months.